-- ✓ Benzodiazepines exert their clinical effects through inhibitory neurotransmission via GABA-A receptors; they are commonly prescribed for their sedative-hypnotic, anxiolytic, anticonvulsant, and muscle-relaxant properties (Please refer to the prior CPT Benzodiazepine Pearl for full details). - ✓ At times, patients may be inappropriately prescribed benzodiazepines chronically this is rarely indicated and may lead to harm, especially in the elderly. - Careful review of indications and reasons for use is important in all patients prescribed benzodiazepines. - ✓ Chronic use (usually weeks) can lead to physical dependence likely a result of changes to GABA-A receptor response and expression, with a relative increase in excitatory neurotransmission. - Withdrawal may present as, but is not limited to: - Tremors - Anxiety - Perceptual disturbances - Dysphoria - Delirium - Insomnia - Seizures - o The timeline of withdrawal symptom onset depends on the half-life and duration since last dose. - ✓ A safe deprescribing strategy is paramount to avoid benzodiazepine withdrawal and its complications. - o This is commonly done in the form of an inpatient or outpatient slow taper. - No extensive evidence exists which identifies the perfect strategy, and regimens require individualized assessment and monitoring.
+- Benzodiazepines exert their clinical effects through inhibitory neurotransmission via GABA-A receptors; they are commonly prescribed for their sedative-hypnotic, anxiolytic, anticonvulsant, and muscle-relaxant properties - ✓ At times, patients may be inappropriately prescribed benzodiazepines chronically this is rarely indicated and may lead to harm, especially in the elderly. - Careful review of indications and reasons for use is important in all patients prescribed benzodiazepines. - ✓ Chronic use (usually weeks) can lead to physical dependence likely a result of changes to GABA-A receptor response and expression, with a relative increase in excitatory neurotransmission. - Withdrawal may present as, but is not limited to: - Tremors - Anxiety - Perceptual disturbances - Dysphoria - Delirium - Insomnia - Seizures - The timeline of withdrawal symptom onset depends on the half-life and duration since last dose. - ✓ A safe deprescribing strategy is paramount to avoid benzodiazepine withdrawal and its complications. - \circ $\;$ This is commonly done in the form of an inpatient or outpatient slow taper. - No extensive evidence exists which identifies the perfect strategy, and regimens require individualized assessment and monitoring.